Every Tuesday at the BottleNeck Lounge, a bottle of a featured red or white wine costs only $10.

 Jesus god, this sounds good: Dinner for two in the form of a whole two-pound Dungeness crab—wok-seared with tamarind sauce, Singaporean yellow curry, scallions and ginger, or Saigon salt-and-pepper style—served with a fresh mango and papaya salad for $30, every Sunday and Monday night at Monsoon.
 Also: Bottles of wine, 30 percent off.
 See you there. $30.

 The Seattle Center celebrates Croatia in the Armory with food, music, dance, and tchotchkes.
 FREE.

-Among the simple delights of summer, a chilled glass of rosé ranks high.
-Rejoice in the sun’s return with live music from the Millionaires' Club, fresh-shucked oysters, and cheap glasses of wine.
-Starred for a lovely patio and ROSÉ! $3 tastes/$6 glasses of rosé, $2 oysters, food $5 and up.
+Among the joys of summer, a chilled rosé ranks high.
+Rejoice in the sun’s return (um, please?!) with live music and celebratorialy priced oysters on the half-shell, French street food, and glasses of rosé on Marché's lovely patio. $3 tastes/$6 glasses of rosé, $2 oysters, food $5 and up.